-Alignment of interests: the Policy actively contributes to attracting new talent, retaining and motivating employees, and to the long-term performance of the Group, in the interests of its customers, shareholders and employees.
+Alignment of interests: The policy actively contributes to attracting new talent, retaining and motivating employees, and to the long-term performance of the Group, in the interests of its customers, shareholders and employees.

-The valuation of performance associated with risk management, in accordance with applicable regulations: The total amount of the remuneration packages must not interfere with the Group's ability to strengthen the level of its core capital.
-The variable remuneration paid to each staff member must be consistent not only with the qualitative and quantitative targets set for him/her individually, but also with the targets of the department and entity to which he/she belongs.
+The valuation of performance associated with risk management, in accordance with applicable regulations: The total amount of remuneration must be managed in such a way as not to hinder the Group's ability to strengthen its capital base, in particular by increasing the level of its capital.
+The variable remuneration paid to each staff member must be consistent not only with the qualitative and quantitative targets set for him/her individually, but also with the collective targets of the department and entity to which he/she belongs.